 “Job applications are fraught with numerous difficulties.
 Make things easy and frictionless.
 If you appear friendly and approachable from the outset, it’ll go a long way to attracting the best fit for your school.”

 So, don’t just send links out of the blue.
-Clearly outline the timetable for the recruitment process, key deadlines, and how long interviews will last.
+Clearly outline the timetable for the virtual recruitment process, key deadlines, and how long interviews will last.

 You want candidates to show the best possible versions of themselves, and not be thrown by glitches.
 Otherwise you may miss out on the best staff.